NicoHood/SecureLoader/Readme.md

 TODO dont allow to start the bootloader via firmware for security?
 ~~use hwb instead of bootrst~~ -> POST
 Use the other bits for FID and firmware upgrade violation? but how to reset the flag and let the (all!) user know?

+### Bootloader initiation
+TODO how to start the bootloader via physical keys pressing at startup/restart.
+Add a note in the firmware maybe?

 ### Secure bootloader section (SBS)
 The bootloader has to store a few settings in the protected bootloader flash section: